emacsorphanage/req-package/README.md

 All use-package parameters are supported, see use-package manual for additional info.

-Also there are possible troubles with `:defer` keyword provided by use-package.
-If you want to use it, try `:defer` all packages in one dependency tree.

 More complex req-package usage example can be found at http://github.com/edvorg/emacs-configs.